A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Comparison with versal families

-The argument is reminiscent of the characterization of supports as ``relevant strata'' in a semismall map in \cite{BM,dCM}. \begin{definition} We write $\RHL(X) \subseteq \mathrm{D}^b_c(X)$ for the collection of pure semisimple complexes such that there exists an integer $m$ and a decomposition
+In our application the condition of the above lemma will follow from a relative hard Lefschetz theorem.
+We formalize this as follows. \begin{definition} We write $\RHL(X) \subseteq \mathrm{D}^b_c(X)$ for the collection of semisimple complexes such that there exists an integer $m$ and a decomposition

 that is \emph{RHL symmetric} for $m$ in the sense that